araobp/unity-excavator/README.md

 I attached Rigidbody and Colliders to the excavator with Gravity enabled.

+Regarding autonomous driving/construction, it is just about orbit calicuation by Classical Dynamics.

 ## Working with point cloud

 It is possible to replace the virtual terrain with real terrain by importing poing cloud data.